How to start a podcast

 Creators can upload their podcast content to YouTube alongside a visual element.
 It could just be a soundwave or a moving image, or even in-studio footage of the podcast being recorded.
 YouTube is another place to monetize, and if it doesn’t take much effort, it’s worth exploring.

 However, YouTube has been taking greater strides within the podcast scene.
-In March 2023, the platform made it easier than ever to make podcasts in YouTube Studio.
+In March 2023, the platform made it easier than ever to make video podcasts in YouTube Studio.
 Creators can set existing playlists as podcasts, analyze their podcasts’ performance, and house their podcast-based content in a separate feed to their regular YouTube videos and YouTube Shorts.

 💡